AUTHOR: Marissa Meyer

 GIVE IT TO: MS, HS

-SUMMARY: A life of servitude with a stepfamily who hates you would be difficult for anyone.
+SUMMARY: A life of servitude with a stepfamily that hates you would be difficult for anyone.
 Cinder, a talented cyborg mechanic with a mysterious past, plans to leave her stepfamily as soon as she can.
 But leaving becomes complicated when Cinder is blamed for her stepsister’s deadly illness.
 As Cinder’s life becomes entangled in the search for a cure, Cinder meets and falls for someone way out of her league: the emperor’s son, Prince Kai.

 REVIEW: The massive praise for Cinder is well-deserved.
 The story of a cyborg Cinderella is certainly unique, and, aside from one predictable “surprise”, Cinder kept me guessing.
 I loved Cinder’s character because though her identity and past are a mystery, Cinder knows who she is as a person.
 She knows she’s a cyborg, a second-class citizen.
 She knows Prince Kai would never look her way if he knew her cyborg status.
 But among all the humans in the story, Cinder is among the most humane, the one who cares about the suffering of others more than her own.
 Cinder is smart and determined and loyal, and I loved her all the way through.